 An escalation clause allows for the escalation of a certain price for labor or materials to be used in a construction project.
-Specifically, an escalation clause is most commonly used to account of the potential fluctuation of material prices throughout the life of the project.
+Specifically, an escalation clause is most commonly used to account for the potential fluctuation of material prices throughout the life of the project.

 Why Use an Escalation Clause?